Kiya86/Rocket-Project/README.md

 For hack club!

+A short description of what your project is:

+My project is a fin-controlled rocket that uses 4 servos and a 29mm rocket motor.
+I decided to avoid using canards as it was way too complex (I am not a coding god).

+A couple of sentences on why you made the project:

+I am way too passionate about rockets.
+Like every since immigrating to the US I have been wanting to build RC planes and rockets, and it's finally time!

 # Bill of Materials (BOM)

 | **Category** | **Item**                                | **Details**                                           | **Est. Price** | **Purchase Link** |